NordVPN vs ExpressVPN comparison in 2025

 NordVPN vs ExpressVPN: price comparison

-NordVPN is cheaper than ExpressVPN, with a yearly plan priced at $4.99/month compared to ExpressVPN's $6.67/month.
-However, neither is the cheapest option available – Surfshark, for instance, offers a $3.19 monthly rate with a 1-year Surfshark Starter plan.
+NordVPN is a more budget-friendly VPN than ExpressVPN, especially with long-term commitments.
+NordVPN's two-year plan is priced at $3.39/month compared to ExpressVPN's $4.99/month and NordVPN's one-year plan is priced at $4.99/month compared to ExpressVPN's $6.67/month.
+However, neither is the most affordable option available – Surfshark, for instance, offers a $1.99 monthly rate with the 2-year Starter plan.

 Despite this, both NordVPN and ExpressVPN are well-respected and reliable choices in the VPN market.
 If you're looking for basic online protection, ExpressVPN is a solid option, but if you need top-notch privacy and security, NordVPN could be your best bet.
-Let’s take a deeper look at how these providers compare in pricing.
+As the table illustrates, the real savings emerge with longer commitments.
+NordVPN's one-year plan is significantly cheaper than ExpressVPN's, and its two-year plan offers the lowest monthly cost before considering deals.

 Plan | NordVPN Plus | ExpressVPN |